Is My Boss Tracking My Vehicle

 How do I keep my location private from my boss?

-sing a company vehicle?
-It’s a bit tricky because employers have the legal right to track their own property.
-If it’s your personal vehicle, simply say no if someone asks to install a tracker.
-However, for company cars, you can’t legally remove or tamper with the tracker.
-The best approach is to have an honest conversation with your boss about any privacy concerns you might have.
-Open dialogue can go a long way!
+Using a company vehicle makes this tricky, since employers generally have the legal right to track their own property.
+If it's your personal vehicle, you can simply decline if someone asks to install a tracker.
+For company cars, you can't legally remove or tamper with the tracker.
+The best approach is an honest conversation with your boss about any privacy concerns you have, open dialogue can go a long way.

 Back to blog